"This is the best machine learning course I've done. Worth every cent."

 Here are the upcoming cohorts:

-Do not wait for a specific cohort to join the program.
-You have lifetime access, so you can join any time to lock in the current price.
+You don't have to wait for a specific cohort to join the program.
+You have lifetime access, so you can join any time and lock in the current price.
+The sooner you join, the cheaper it will be.

 Frequently Asked Questions